8-Year-Old Suffers Hearing Loss After Teacher Allegedly Hits Him With A Ball

 Lawrence’s mother – Loretta Houston – was stunned after learning her son’s teacher allegedly hit him in the face.
 She said, “I never would have thought a teacher would bust him in the face.”

 The child was taken to a local hospital, where doctors say he suffered hearing loss in his left ear due to how hard he was hit with the ball.
-It was reported that his hearing loss is temporary and will only last week – he should make a full recovery.
+It was reported that his hearing loss is temporary and will only last about a week – he should make a full recovery.

 WHEN DODGEBALL GOES WRONG: Mom files police report against coach who hit her son with dodgeball>> https://t.co/6xPTsQ3W7U pic.twitter.com/bDSuNHKtt0